maldoinc/wireup/docs/pages/configuration.md

 Wireup configuration can be injected through annotations or programmatically using factory functions.
-You can mix and match the two as necessary, but for consistency, it's best to stick to one approach for a given project.
+You can also mix and match the two as necessary.

 ## @ Annotations

 This declarative approach uses configuration metadata provided by decorators and annotations to define services and dependencies between them.
-It allows you to declare the final state and let the container handle the rest, rather than imperatively coding object creation and dependency injection.
+It allows you to declare the final state and let the container handle the rest.

 This generally results in less boilerplate code compared to a programmatic approach and is how many popular frameworks operate.